Skip to main content

 Sedimentologic Data from Point aux Chenes Marsh and Estuary, Mississippi (21CCT02)

 Sediment samples, including marsh and estuarine surface samples and marsh push and peat-auger cores, were collected from Point aux Chenes, Mississippi from October 23-26, 2018, and August 4, 2021.
 Marsh surface samples (top 1 centimeter (cm) of sediment; sample names appended with S), marsh push cores (core names appended with M) and peat-auger cores (core names appended with R) were collected along 50-meter (m), shore perpendicular, transects identified as sites 5, 6, 7, and 9.
 All samples in the dataset are referred to by alternate field activity number (FAN) 18CCT09 (FAN 2018-358-FA) and alternate FAN 21CCT02 (FAN 2021-320-FA).
-Estuarine PONAR grab samples (sample names appended with G), marsh surface samples, and push cores were collected and brought back for sedimentological analyses including dry bulk density, organic content, grain-size for the development of a sedimentological baseline, and gamma spectroscopy for the development of geochronologies.
+Estuarine Ponar grab samples (sample names appended with G), marsh surface samples, and push cores were collected and brought back for sedimentological analyses including dry bulk density, organic content, grain-size (for the development of a sedimentological baseline), and gamma spectroscopy (for the development of geochronologies).
 Peat augers were collected, described for depth to peat, and discarded in the field.
-Marsh and estuarine surface and core sediment samples are part of the U.S. Geological Survey (USGS) St. Petersburg Coastal and Marine Science Center's (SPCMSC) Estuarine-MaRsh Geology (EMRG) and Sea-level and Storms Impacts on Estuarine Environments and Shorelines (SSIEES) research projects which study how and where short- and long-term marsh and estuarine coastal process interact in order to identify and evaluate geologic and geomorphic variables influences on marshes and their resiliency under different storm and sea-level scenarios, determine marsh-upland boundary change rates, and sediment accumulation and erosion rates.
-Note: This data release was revised on August 2, 2021, and versioned on August 23, 2023.
-Please see the Suggested Citation section on the data release webpage for more details.
+Marsh and estuarine surface and core sediment samples were collected by the U.S. Geological Survey (USGS) St. Petersburg Coastal and Marine Science Center's (SPCMSC) to study how and where short- and long-term marsh and estuarine coastal process interact in order to identify and evaluate geologic and geomorphic variables influences on marshes and their resiliency under different storm and sea-level scenarios, determine marsh-upland boundary change rates, and sediment accumulation and erosion rates.
+Note: This data release was revised with additional data.
+Please see the data release webpage for more details.

 Access & Use Information